 PCS: The Basics About Permanent Change of Station

-A PCS is an invitation to a new adventure — where you have the chance to live in diverse cultures and environments.
-With the help of your installation’s relocation specialists, you can seize the opportunity and master your move with these basics.
+A PCS is an invitation to a new adventure — where you have the chance to experience diverse cultures and environments.
+With the help of your installation’s Military and Family Support Center relocation assistance specialists, you can seize the opportunity and master your move with these basics.

 Understanding your PCS